abhaymishra24/Vehicles-Station-System/README.md

- # Stand_pickup Project (Vehicles Stations)
+ # Stand-pickup Project (Vehicles Stations)

 This business project offers an online transport service model for companies, with vehicles stationed at various locations.
 <br/>
-<-This is for building a company-purpose project where anyone can contribute.🤝🚀 ->
+[ This is for building a company-purpose project where anyone can contribute.🤝🚀 ]

  ![Standpickup logo](https://github.com/abhaymishra24/Stand_pickup/blob/main/Bike%20rentel2.jpg)